Azure/ACE_Azure_ML/CICD/lab00.0_Setup/README.md

     git clone https://github.com/azure/learnai-customai-airlift
 ````

-Copy the content from our repo into your cloned repository.
+Copy the content of the cicd folder from our repo into your cloned repository.
 For example:
 ````
     cp -r learnai-customai-airlift/cicd/* <your repository>
 ````